Sunrise DC: 15 Unforgettable Spots to Start Your Day Right

 Arlington House

-There’s enough to see in Arlington Cemetery to make at least a half day trip, but if you’re after sunrise views, the Arlington House, also known as the Robert E. Lee Memorial, should be your first destination.
+There’s enough to see in Arlington Cemetery to make at least a half-day trip, but if you’re after sunrise views, the Arlington House, also known as the Robert E. Lee Memorial, should be your first destination.

 Set on a hill above the rest of the cemetery, this architecturally classic building and flag pole flying in front provides a sweeping view of the Cemetery and DC’s iconic monuments beyond.